 FEEL expressions reference InformationItems by their qualified name (QN), in which name parts are separated by a period.
 For example, variables containing components are referenced as [varName].[componentName].
 Imported elements such as InformationItems and ItemDefinitions are referenced by namespace-qualified name, in which the first name part is the name specified by the Import element importing the element.
-For example, an imported variable containing components is referenced as [import name].[componentName].
+For exacontaining components is referenced as [import name].[varName].[componentName].